A singer-songwriter from Canberra, Australia currently living in New York City.

 Sometimes this gets Rafe into trouble but he gets out of it by being really short.

-Rafe is currently living in New York working on a new set of songs that will be performed with a string quartet.
-It should be ready by mid 2017, and it will be fabulous.
+Rafe is currently living in New York working on an album with a string quartet.
+It should be ready by mid 2018, and it will be fabulous.

 Rafe's Musical Past